NZMSA/2023-Phase-2/software-development/README.md

   - A library that automatically maps objects from one format to another
   - This will make converting inputs and outputs simpler
 - [Polly](https://github.com/App-vNext/Polly)
-  - A library that handles backofff and retry policies for talking to databases or any other dependencies for resiliency
+  - A library that handles backoff and retry policies for talking to databases or any other dependencies for resiliency
 - [EF Core](https://learn.microsoft.com/en-us/ef/core/)
   - A library that allows you to programmatically handle calls to your SQL database
 - [MediatR](https://github.com/jbogard/MediatR)
-  - A library for allowing you to better use DI
+  - A library for allowing you to better use dependency injection
 - [FluentValidation](https://fluentvalidation.net/)
   - A library for ensuring that any arguments and requests are properly validated